Ecotrust/forestplanner/docs/user_inventory/user_inventory.md

 python manage.py import_gyb gyb_data/final/data.db
 ```

-When uploading new data, be aware that you may need to clear some caches - see the "FVSAggregate model" section below.
-You many also need to rerun database statistics in order to improve performance after particularly large imports.
+After importing new data, the import_gyb command will recache the list of valid condids automatically.
+Additionally, you may need to do some postgres tuning to refresh database statistics or recluster in order to improve performance after particularly large imports.

 ## Upload Spatial data